 No matter what type of federal white collar charges you are facing, you will have to face off against federal prosecutors who have vast powers to investigate your personal and business financial dealings.
 If you are charged with a federal white collar crime, you will want an experienced defense attorney who can stand take a stand against the United States government.

-Attorney Ann Fitz has almost 20 years of experience in federal court and a long record of favorable case outcomes for her federal white collar criminal defense clients.
+Ms. Fitz has 18 years of experience in federal court and a long record of favorable case outcomes for her federal white collar criminal defense clients.
 Out of her West Palm Beach office, she represents people who are charged with federal white collar crimes throughout Florida.
-You can discuss the details of your case with us in a free consultation by calling 561-932-1690.

 Proving Criminal Intent

-- acting recklessly - The defendant consciously disregarded a substantial and unjustified risk; or,
+- Acting recklessly: The defendant consciously disregarded a substantial and unjustified risk.

 - Acting negligently: The defendant was not aware of the risk but should have been aware of the risk.